GlobalAICommunity/Workshop-VisualInterfaceAutoMLWine/README.md

 # Workshop Automated ML - Predict Wine Quality

 In this case, you want to predict the quality of wine.
 We used a dataset from UCI Machine Learning repository that contained 6497 observations with physicochemical properties of red and white Portuguese wine and their quality (Cortez).
+You will use [Azure Machine Learning Automated ML service](https://docs.microsoft.com/en-us/azure/machine-learning/service/concept-automated-ml/?WT.mc_id=gaic-github-cxa).

 ## Steps